If you're struggling with credit card debt

 Coronavirus - if you can’t pay credit card bills

-You can ask them to reduce or pause your payments for 3 months – known as a ‘payment deferral’.
+You can ask your credit card company to reduce or pause your payments for up to 6 months – known as a ‘payment deferral’.
 If you have a guarantor, the company shouldn’t try to get money from them during this time.

 A payment deferral won’t help you pay off the money you owe.
 It’s usually not a good idea to ask for a payment deferral if either: